235u/proposals/HtmlBanner/README.md

 Integration of the banner (on a / your website) is not part of this project, right?

-According to Upwork you have 3 jobs posted (including 1 job being open) with a 0% hire rate, could you explain that (the zero-percent hire rate)?
+According to Upwork you have 3 jobs posted (including 1 job being open) with a 0% hire rate.
+Could you explain that (the zero-percent hire rate)?

 ### What past project or job have you had that is most like this one and why?